Getting Started with DreamFactory

 In this chapter you'll learn how to configure the connector, and then interact with your Salesforce database using the DreamFactory-generated REST API.

 Although the DreamFactory Platform is best known for the ability to generate REST APIs, many also take advantage of the platform's Remote Service connectors.
-In this chapter you'll learn how to proxy third-party HTTP APIs through DreamFactory, and additionally convert SOAP services to REST with no additional coding required.
+In this chapter you'll learn how to proxy third-party HTTP APIs through DreamFactory, and additionally mount an existing SOAP service to DreamFactory and interact with it using an auto-generated REST interface.

 DreamFactory is packed with features capable of being tweaked via configuration parameters.
 These parameters can be managed as server environment variables or within a